MagdielSantos/MagdielSantos/README.md

 # Hello! 👋

 My name is Magdiel Santos, and I am a technology enthusiast passionate about learning and experimenting with new things.
-Currently, I work as a **Full Stack Developer** and continue improving my skills and knowledge in the field of data.
+Currently, I work as a **Full Stack Developer** and continue improving my skills and knowledge in the field of data

 ## About Me